siamiz88/-GameGraphics-_Homework1/Readme.md

 ![](img/result.gif)

 ## Deadline
-if spring class: 4.17. midnight
+If spring class: 4.17. midnight

 ## Note
 * Do not use rotate() function. (glm:rotate())